 I for sure didn’t know what it was when I first visited China.

-What I did know is that all my expat friends used one in order to keep up with friends and family on Facebook and Instagram or to watch their favorite shows on Netflix.
+What I did know is that all my expat friends used one to keep up with friends and family on Facebook and Instagram or to watch their favorite shows on Netflix.

 A VPN is a Virtual Private Network which routes your connection through a third party server to the internet.